alicianunex/the-game/readme.md

-# Pokemon Invaders
+Pokemon Invaders

 ## What is it?

-This is the classic Space Invaders Pokemon styled
+This is the classic "Space Invaders" game made Pokemon styled

 ### Technologies

-HTLM CSS JS and lots of love
+Huge amount of JS, HTML5, some CSS and lots of love.

-### How to install

-### How to run
+### How to play

+Press SpaceBar to shoot and
+⬅️ ➡️ to move

 ## Documentation